peterlamar/engineering-leader/README.md

 ## 1on1s

 Having [good 1on1's](https://a16z.com/2012/08/30/one-on-one/) relies on the belief that it is the employee's meeting, as they should do 90% of the talking.
 It is a free form meeting for any issues, concerns, ideas and frustrations not easily expressed in more formal channels.
-Ultimately, the [goal](https://a16z.com/2012/08/18/a-good-place-to-work/) of the 1on1 is the create a good/great company.
+Ultimately, the [goal](https://a16z.com/2012/08/18/a-good-place-to-work/) of the 1on1 is the create a great company.

 ## Feedback